Referat Schiffbau

 Chapter 6 of part 6 of annex 1a of the German ship safety ordinance includes a few facilitations in comparison to the HSC Code (International Code of Safety for High-Speed Craft).
 These special regulations are possible because offshore service vessels are sailing around the area of wind farms to which particular protection and safety concepts apply.
 Since there are wind farm installation vessels and accommodation ships or other ships at the wind farms enough rescue capacities are available.
 In addition, the offshore service personnel are specially trained for emergencies.

-Offshore service vessels with conventionally shaped hull
+Offshore service vessels with lower speed

 Some offshore service vessels do not fall in the category of high-speed craft because they do not reach their velocities.
 To determine whether an offshore service vessel should be certified as high-speed craft or not, the lowest maximum velocity for high-speed craft is calculated for the vessel according to the definition in Annex 1a Part 6 of the "Schiffssicherheitsverordnung" (ship safety ordinance).

 If these slower vessels carry over 12 people, are engaged in international voyages and fly the German flag, the “Special Purpose Ship-Code” (SPS Code) of the IMO applies.
-If their solely engaged in national voyages, generally, the "Schiffssicherheitsverordnung" (ship safety ordinance) Annex 1a Part 6 and Part 7 as well as the SPS Code of 2008 incl.
+If they are solely engaged in national voyages, generally, the "Schiffssicherheitsverordnung" (ship safety ordinance) Annex 1a Part 6 and Part 7 as well as the SPS Code of 2008 incl.
 Supplement 2010 apply.

-• deployed within German coastal waters (12 nautical mile area) and the German Exclusive Economic Area (EEA) and
+- deployed within German coastal waters (12 nautical mile area) and the German Exclusive Economic Area (EEA) and

-a Certificate of Equivalence is required.
+required a Certificate of Equivalence.